pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 :class:`~pulpcore.plugin.models.Content` is shared between :class:`~pulpcore.app.models.Repository`,
 :class:`~pulpcore.plugin.models.Artifact` is shared between :class:`~pulpcore.plugin.models.Content`.
-See more details on how it affects importer implementation in :ref:`define-importer` section.
+See more details on how it affects remote implementation in :ref:`define-remote` section.

 Check ``pulp_file`` `implementation <https://github.com/pulp/pulp_file/>`_ to see how all